Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Related Work

 \subsection{The research paper as a site for interaction design research}

+Closer to CSCW, there are several studies of the research paper as a site for social computing research and designs for digital literature reviewing: Chang et al.\ introduce CiteSee, a tool for visually augmenting citations in PDF documents based on the reader's prior research activity \cite{chang2023citesee}.
+Qian et al.\ describe commercial tools for PDF management as ``iTunes for papers,'' as they treat the research paper as a fundamental unit of scholarship, and propose a literature review tool to break down papers further into collections of specific grounded claims \cite{qian2019beyond}.

-Closer to HCI, there are several studies of the research paper as a site for interaction design research.
-Head et al.\ study ways of augmenting digital documents with definitions of terms and symbols to improve readability~\cite{head2021augmenting}, and how authors improve readability by augmenting the visual design of their equations~\cite{head2022math}.
-Manzoor et al.\ develop a LaTeX editor extension to improve the accessibility of LaTeX for authors with visual impairments \cite{manzoor2018assistive} and Hara et al.\ develop a system for generating Braille documents from mathematical expressions written in LaTeX~\cite{hara2000mathbraille}.
+This research community is also interested in designing for the writing process: Head et al.\ study ways of augmenting digital documents with definitions of terms and symbols to improve readability~\cite{head2021augmenting}, and how authors improve readability by augmenting the visual design of their equations~\cite{head2022math}.
+Manzoor et al.\ develop a LaTeX editor extension to improve the accessibility of LaTeX for authors with visual impairments \cite{manzoor2018assistive}, and Hara et al.\ develop a system for generating Braille documents from mathematical expressions written in LaTeX~\cite{hara2000mathbraille}.
 Gobert and Beaudouin-Lafon conduct a study of LaTeX users and design an extension for VSCode that uses transitional representations of document objects like tables to improve the editing experience~\cite{gobert2022latex}.
 Haber et al.\ study how groups of coworkers interact differently when using physical vs. virtual documents~\cite{haber2014paper}.
-These studies approach research papers as a site of human-computer interaction, and consider how improved design can make reading and writing papers more usable and accessible.
-While we do not design or develop any technical tools, our work points to the importance of these design studies of research papers.
+While we do not design or develop any technical tools, our work provides additional evidence for the importance of further design studies of research paper reading and writing.